z-e-chan/RedFish/README.md

     // Implementation specific way of unlocking your audio device.
 }

-// The buffer size of the callback.
+// The buffer size.
 This is the number of audio frames to be processed in an audio callback. const int bufferSize = 1024;
 // Currently, RedFish only offically supports 2 channels. const int numChannels = 2;